 However, we can fix the indexes to these documents by correcting mistyped information during the data entry phase for the databases on Ancestry.com.
 We can also add alternative spellings for correctly transcribed records that misspelled our ancestor's name.

-With the new 2022 Ancestry.com website redesign, the process is relatively simple.
+With the new 2022 Ancestry website redesign, the process is relatively simple.

-Whenever you find an error in the Ancestry records, navigate to the record content view and find the "Add or update information" link below the image thumbnail or "no image available" icon.
+Whenever you find a mistake in the Ancestry index to records, you can fix them.
+Navigate to the record content view and find the "Add or update information" link below the image thumbnail or "no image available" icon.
 (FYI: This was formerly called "View/Add alternate info.")

 The image below shows where to find this link on the census record.